Raised as the Opposite Gender

 - Kugayama in Beelzebub.
 This is because only males were allowed to inherit the family fortune, and therefore she was raised as a male.
 However, when she ended up falling in love with her best friend, Himekawa, her feminine desires ended up conflicting with her masculine upbringing, and caused her a great deal of emotional turmoil.
 To remedy this, her grandfather made an Arranged Marriage between the two for when they were older, so that she could freely be female.
 However, she never had the guts to tell Himekawa about it or her true gender.
 Years later, after she betrayed years before in spite of still being in love with him, the truth finally comes out and Himekawa still has no idea how to react to all this.

 - Juliet Fiamatta Asto Capulet from Romeo X Juliet.
-She's self-identified as a girl since birth, but has been presented as a boy to everyone outside her closest confidantes since the other members of her family were murdered; it is common knowledge that the Sole Survivor of the massacre was a girl, so under the diguise of a boy named Odin, Juliet arouses less suspicion.
-When she learns her true identity as a Capulet on her Dangerous Sixteenth Birthday, she presents as a boy to those outside her closest social circle but begins wearing dresses in private; when her true gender is publically revealed, she switches her cross-dressing for a tomboyish Skirt over Slacks look, occasionally complemented by a Tomboyish Ponytail.
+She's self-identified as a girl since birth, but has been presented as a boy to everyone outside her closest confidantes since the other members of her family were murdered when she was just two years old; it is common knowledge that the Sole Survivor of the massacre was a girl, so under the diguise of a boy named Odin, Juliet arouses less suspicion.
+When she learns her true identity as a Capulet on her Dangerous Sixteenth Birthday, she presents as a boy to those outside her closest social circle, but begins wearing dresses in private; when her true gender is publically revealed (which includes a scene in which Juliet is "presented" to the Big Bad while wearing her hair down and a simple dress), she switches her cross-dressing for a tomboyish Skirt over Slacks look, occasionally complemented by a Tomboyish Ponytail.